Frequently Asked Questions

 MREA will alert its audiences of additional volunteer opportunities (including in–person) as they develop.
 If you’re interested in volunteering in any capacity, please contact us at firstname.lastname@example.org to be added to our volunteer solicitations.

 Yes!
-We are currently at work planning the first Clean Energy Career Fair and will be announcing more information as we near The Fair.
+We are currently at work planning the next Clean Energy Career Fair and will be announcing more information as we near the Fair.

 The MREA does host an online job board with current Midwest career opportunities at www.midwestrenew.org/jobs/.
 Additionally, the MREA has developed a dynamic online resource center at www.solarenergy.jobs/.
 For questions and further information, please contact Ellen Barlas, MREA Solar Workforce Development Manager, at email@example.com.

-If you would like to support the MREA’s work as a whole, head to midwestrenew.org/donate/ or email Development Director, Gina Miresse, at email@example.com.
+If you would like to support the MREA’s work as a whole, head to midwestrenew.org/donate/ or email Events Director, Celia Sweet, at firstname.lastname@example.org.

-Since the last Energy Fair in 2019, MREA has also launched a public education call to action – “Rise Up Midwest!”
+MREA has launched a public education call to action – “Rise Up Midwest!”

 The energy efficiency and distributed energy industries have the capacity to rapidly expand services resulting in increased local investment, business growth, energy resiliency as well as employment opportunities in urban and rural communities across the region.
 Let’s put people to work.
 Let’s make home and business investments that reduce expenses for the long-term.
 Let’s build a strong and resilient electric grid that weathers future crises.
 Let’s invest our energy dollars locally.
 Let’s build an energy economy that best serves people and the places we live and love.
 Now is the time.
 To do this, state, local, and utility leadership across the Midwest must expand programs and advance policies that provide business opportunity and create market stability.
 To learn more, visit riseupmidwest.org.